soixantecircuits/binremote-client/README.md

 $ cd binremote-client/
 $ npm start
 ```
-Your server is now running.
+Your bin remote client is now running.

 To add an application, go in your application folder and add a `remote.json` file in it.
 Then, simply put the name of your application, the path to your thumbnail and the shell command to execute and kill it in the following format: